PlayFab/XPlatCppSdk/README.md

 * IDE or a build tool specific to platform (Visual Studio 2017 for Windows, Xbox)
 * Users should be very familiar with the topics covered in our [getting started guide](https://api.playfab.com/docs/general-getting-started).
+* When we built this for windows we used platform toolset v141 in the project files.
+If you have a different toolset installed on your dev box it is safe to update this to later versions of the platform toolsets, feel free to re-target the projects as you see fit your projects needs.

 ### 2. Installation & Configuration Instructions: